 Wherever possible, shower outdoors or use campsite facilities.

-But in winter, wet coats and boots are unavoidable.
-Wherever possible, shake off as much moisture before you bring your wet gear into the van.
+But wet coats and boots are unavoidable when living in the van in winter.
+So wherever possible, shake off as much moisture before you bring your wet gear into the van.

-Better still, if there’s a safe covered area available, hang your gear in there until it’s dry.
+Better still, if a safe covered area is available, hang your gear there until it’s dry.

 When we can’t avoid bringing damp coats and boots indoors, we put them in the bathroom and turn the extractor fan on for a few hours.